-Over the past several years, there has been an unprecedented convergence of new environmental regulations and programs, emerging science and growing public awareness and participation.
-MDEQ is committed to public transparency and open communication, and staff is required to be responsive to public questions and input.
-For example, the permitting process includes a period of time for public comments, and public meetings are often held.
+Over the past decade or so, there has been an unprecedented convergence of new environmental regulations and programs, emerging science, and growing public awareness and participation.
+MDEQ is committed to public transparency and open communication, and staff are required to be responsive to public questions and input.
+For example, the permitting process includes a period for public comments, and public meetings are often held.
 With the growing access to information, people, both individually and in organized groups, are more involved than ever.
 As a public agency, MDEQ expects and welcomes public participation.
-However, managing the agency's limited resources to meet the public's expectations for more, detailed information is a growing challenge.
-In addition, staff is spending more time preparing for the possibility of challenges and correcting misinformation that is spread through rumors and the internet.
+However, managing the agency's limited resources to meet the public's expectations for more, and more detailed, information is a growing challenge.
+MDEQ staff are spending more time preparing for the possibility of challenges and correcting misinformation that spreads through rumors, social media, news media and the internet.
 Furthermore, MDEQ is still required to meet federal and state regulations with fewer employees.
-In 2013, over 55,600 facilities were permitted by MDEQ with an average of 403 employees.
-In 2022, over 68,000 facilities were permitted by MDEQ with an average of only 356 employees.
+In 2013, MDEQ had some level of regulatory oversight for over 55,600 facilities and that work was performed with an average of 403 MDEQ employees.
+In 2024, nearly 65,000 facilities were overseen by an average of only MDEQ 346 employees.